renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 # Introduction to Formula One

 Formula One is a complicated sport.
-One way it captivates in its uniqueness from other motor sports in that the definition of "success" isn't simply about one driver, but massive teams of engineers building the best car possible over the course of a season.
-For the ten teams currently racing in Formula One there are a variety of ways to achieve success over the course of the season, but the first priority is to win the World Constructors Championship.
-This is done by each of a team's respective two drivers [combining for the most points](https://inews.co.uk/sport/formula-one/f1-points-2021-scoring-system-how-many-win-places-407130) compared to any other teams' two drivers on the grid through the course of the season.
+One way in particular that it separates itself from other motor sports in that the definition of "success" isn't simply about one driver, but massive teams of hundreds or even thousands with the goal of building the best car possible and improving it over the course of a season.
+For the ten constructors (teams) currently racing in Formula One there are a variety of ways to achieve relative-success, but the first priority for every constructor to win the World Constructors Championship.
+This is done by each of a team's respective two drivers [combining for the most points](https://inews.co.uk/sport/formula-one/f1-points-2021-scoring-system-how-many-win-places-407130) compared to any other teams' two drivers on the grid during the season.

 <br/>

-Following the desire of wanting to know exactly to judge what contributes to a (Formula One) team's success can lead fans to a continuous and contentious cycle of questions.
+Wanting to know what contributes to a constructors' success can lead fans to a continuous and contentious cycle of questions.
 For example, these questions may be:

   - Was one of a team's drivers faster than the other?
-  - Are individual teams generally faster than others?
+  - Are individual teams building cars that are generally faster than others'?
   - What contributes to a team being fast?

 <br/>

 The problem to directly answering a lot of questions about driver skill or pace is that there are a lot of influences on driver performance that are not, well, a driver's performance.
-While F1 features some of the best racing drivers in the world, you don't need to be an expert of the sport to realize that the car a team builds for the driver will generally be the biggest gainer in lap time for the average driver.
-For starters, you can put the best drivers in the sport today - Lewis Hamilton or Max Verstappen - in the 2021 Haas and they are likely not scoring a point in the season, let alone battling for the World Drivers Championship during the last race of the season in Abu Dhabi.
+While F1 features some of the most-skilled racing drivers in the world, the car that a driver's team builds for them will generally be the biggest factor in their success over the long-term.
+For starters, you can put the best drivers in the sport today - drivers near thte likes of Lewis Hamilton or Max Verstappen - in the 2021 Haas and they are likely not scoring a point during the season, let alone battling for the World Drivers Championship at the last race of the season in Abu Dhabi.

 <br/>

 So we know that drivers across different teams cannot be compared on a level playing field, due to car speed and different strengths and weaknesses of each team's car that individual drivers must adapt to, but there are also other factors to consider.
 I would like to think we could use race results to compare drivers within teams, but even then there are many factors at play during the race.
-For instance, F1 cars have many different engine modes and energy mappings (known as [KERS: Kinetic Energy Recovery System](https://www.racecar-engineering.com/articles/the-basics-of-f1-kers/)), or more-simply put: ways to pick-and-choose *when and where* to maximize speed of the car throughout a lap around a track.
+For instance, F1 cars have many different engine modes and mappings to deploy stored energy (known as [KERS: Kinetic Energy Recovery System](https://www.racecar-engineering.com/articles/the-basics-of-f1-kers/)), or more-simply put: ways to pick-and-choose *when and where* to maximize speed of the car throughout a lap around the circuit.

 <br/>

-So now that we can generally rule out the race as a level-playing field for analysis, we can turn our attention to qualifying.
+So now that we can generally rule out the race as a level-playing field for analysis, we can turn our attention to another event during the race weekend: qualifying.
 Qualifying is perhaps the only session in a Grand Prix weekend in which drivers within teams can be judged on a level playing field.
 The goal for qualifying is simple: go as fast as possible over one lap.
-While it is very possible for some drivers to be faster over one lap and there may be some general set up differences (faster through corners at a cost of straight-line speed or vice-versa), rather than in race conditions, this is the only time for a team's drivers to be on equal engine modes and fuel levels.
+While it is very possible for some drivers to be faster over one lap and there may be some general set up differences (faster through corners at a cost of straight-line speed or vice-versa), rather than in race conditions, this is the only time for a team's drivers to be on equal engine modes and similar fuel levels.
 So with that, we know that there is one additional variable that plays into *all* cars' performance throughout a session, which is a term known as **track evolution**.

 <br/>

-Track evolution is what we'll primarily be interested in exploring for this analysis, and is the result of track conditions improving as more laps are run throughout a session under dry conditions.
-As F1 cars race around a track, their tires shed large amounts of rubber as they wear which gets ingrained into the fibers, cracks, and crevices of a track's surface.
+Track evolution is what we'll primarily be interested in exploring for this analysis, and is the result of track conditions becoming more conducive to faster laps as more laps are run throughout a session (under dry conditions).
+As F1 cars drive around a track, their tires shed large amounts of rubber as they wear which gets ingrained into the fibers, cracks, and crevices of a track's surface.
 As this happens, cars have more-and-more grip as the rubber from tires meets the progressively-grippier and rubber-filled track surface.
 This phenomenon is a big reason why lap times typically improve, for all teams, as a session progresses.

-So how can we analyze this?
+So how can we attempt to analyze this effect?

 <br/>